Saudi Arabia releases 250 immigration offenders amid coronavirus outbreak -statement

 Saudi Arabia has released 250 foreign detainees held on non-violent immigration and residency offences as part of efforts to contain the spread of coronavirus, the state-backed Human Rights Commission (HRC) said on Thursday.

-"Releasing them for eventual repatriation will help decrease the threat for inmates of the detention centres without compromising public security in any way," HRC President Awwad al-Awwad said in a statement, adding that more releases were expected.
+"Releasing them for eventual repatriation will help decrease the threat for inmates of the detention centres without compromising public security in any way," HRC President Awwad al-Awwad said in a statement to Reuters.
+He said more releases were expected in Saudi Arabia, where three people have died from coronavirus among more than 1,000 infections despite drastic measures that include halting all international flights, closing down most public places and suspending work.

+Countries around the world have begun releasing inmates in order to avoid potentially disastrous spreading of the virus among crowded inmate populations.
+Iran, an epicentre of the outbreak in the Middle East with 2,234 deaths among nearly 30,000 infections, last week temporarily released 85,000 people from jail, including political prisoners.

+A week earlier, the island kingdom of Bahrain which has reported 457 cases and four deaths from coronavirus, released and pardoned hundreds of prisoners, which rights groups had linked to counter-virus measures.
+Human Rights Watch (HRW) has called on the United Arab Emirates to conditionally release at-risk prisoners, including those living with HIV, as coronavirus spread in that country.
+The UAE government did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)